jim3/fasteners.sequelize.crud.app/README.md

 It is a CRUD app that uses the Sequelize ORM.
 Ultimately, it will be a basic inventory management application for fasteners, that is the *long-term* goal.<br>

+Slowly, I will build the frontend using HTML, CSS and JavaScript, no plans to use a frontend framework...too much to learn already. 🫥
 <sub>(work-in-progress)</sub>

 - -------------